Xilinx/BNN-PYNQ/CONTRIBUTING.md

-butions to PYNQ.
+We welcome contributions to BNN-PYNQ.
 Please first sign our <a href="https://www.clahub.com/agreements/giuliogamba/BNN-PYNQ"> Contributor License Agreement</a>.